GED Social Studies Free Online Classes

 How to study for the economics part of the GED Social Studies

-• Being able to read data sets, numbers, and graphs
+• Reading data sets, numbers, and graphs

 • Applying data provided in tables, graphs, charts, and maps